Scoliosis Brace Cover

 · Make slits just wider than each strap.

 · Finish slit edges using zigzag, serger, or facing rectangles (strap slit reinforcers).
-Making the brace cover is very simple but this step takes some care and attention to detail.
-Coming soon: template images to help you.
+Making the brace cover is very simple but this step takes some care and attention to detail. add buttons to the exterior to close the open side.
+See images to help you.

 3. Test-fit the cover over the brace and adjust for tightness if necessary.